Oxyrhynchus hymn: Description

 The lyrics of the Oxyrhynchus hymn were written in Greek, and poetically invoke silence for the praise of the Holy Trinity (i.e. cosmic stillness, a motif of ancient Greek hymnody).
 Historically, the hymn demonstrates Greek civilizational continuity where erudite Christian Greeks used and accepted the musical notation of their classical Greek predecessors.

 The music is written in Greek vocal notation.
 It is entirely diatonic, with an ambitus of exactly an octave from F to F an octave above, and a final nominally on G (assuming a key signature without sharps or flats).
 The notation is Hypolydian, and employs the rhythmic symbols macron (diseme), leimma + macron, stigme, hyphen, and colon.
 The text is largely set syllabically, with a few short melismas.
 The hymn's meter is essentially anapaestic, though there are some irregularities.

 The Oxyrhynchus hymn is the only surviving fragment of notated Christian Greek music from the first four hundred years of the Christian period, although historian and musician Kenneth Levy has argued that the Sanctus melody best preserved in the Western medieval Requiem mass dates from around the fourth century.
 Modern recordings of the hymn have been included on a number of releases of Ancient Greek music.
+In 2025, the hymn was adapted into a contemporary worship song as part of The First Hymn, a documentary project led by Australian historian John Dickson, with musicians Chris Tomlin and Ben Fielding creating a modern arrangement based on the original text and melody.
+The arrangement appeared on Tomlin's The King Is Still the King (2025).

 Text

-The Phos Hilaron and the Oxyrhynchus hymn constitute the earliest extant Christian Greek hymn texts reasonably certain to have been used in Christian worship, but are neither drawn from the Bible nor modeled on Biblical passages.
+The Phos Hilaron and the Oxyrhynchus hymn constitute the earliest extant Christian Greek hymn texts reasonably certain to have been used in Christian worship that are neither drawn from the Bible nor modeled on Biblical passages.